Accessing Archive Collections

 The Archive Center currently houses tens of thousands of photographic objects (vintage photographs, photographic and photographically derived postcards, photograph albums, lantern slides, film negatives, glass plate negatives, color slides, transparencies, and born digital photographs).
 Of these, a small selection—fewer than two percent—are posted to the NMAI Collections Search site, the Smithsonian Collections Search Center site, or to Flickr Commons.
 For access to the NMAI’s extensive photograph collection, please contact NMAIphotos@si.edu.

 Research may be conducted at the NMAI Archive Center by appointment only.
-Appointments must be scheduled five business days in advance.
-The Archive Center is open Monday through Friday, 9:30 AM to 4:30 PM.
+Appointments must be scheduled a minimum of five business days in advance.
+The Archive Center is open for research appointments Monday through Thursday, and is closed on Fridays.
+Our hours are 9:30 AM to 12 PM and 1 PM to 4:30 PM.
 Please contact the Archive Center to schedule an appointment.

 The Archive Center is located at the NMAI Cultural Resources Center (CRC) in Suitland, Maryland, approximately six miles southeast of the National Mall.
 Free parking is available at the CRC.
 The CRC can also be reached via Metrorail; it is a 10-15 minute walk from the Suitland Station.